IBM/charts/repo/ibm-helm/automation-insights-agent.md

   chart:
     repository: oci://icr.io/wxa4z-dev-container-registry
     name: automation-insights-agent
-    version: "1.0.0"  # Update to the desired chart version
+    version: "1.4.0"  # Update to the desired chart version
     # Uncomment if using a private registry:
     # pullSecrets:
     #   - name: wxa4z-image-pull-secret

   values:
+    # Note: For WXO version 5.4.2+, the route.tls section below is required.
+For versions prior to WXO 5.4.2, it is not required.
+    route:
+      tls:
+        enableTlsCertMount: false
     replicaCount: 1

     global: